 We encourage you to visit their site and learn more about pharmacogenomics and its applications.
 Please go to PharmGKB to learn more.

-Knowledge of an individual’s CYP450 make up can shed light to how this individual metabolizes different medications and can aid a physician to make informed choices on start of therapy with certain drugs, adjust dosage and/or eliminate or replace certain medications that the patient is currently on.
+Knowledge of an individual’s CYP450 make up can shed light to how this individual metabolizes different medications and can aid a physician to make informed choices on the start of therapy with certain drugs, adjust dosage and/or eliminate or replace certain medications that the patient is currently on.